Thomasjkeel/jsmetrics/docs/index.rst

 Examples
 -------------
-Some example notebooks are available here: https://github.com/Thomasjkeel/jsmetrics-examples Also check out the :ref:`Examples of Use`
+For examples please check out the :ref:`Examples of Use` Some example jupyter notebooks are also made available `here https://github.com/Thomasjkeel/jsmetrics-examples`_

 DISCLAIMER
 -------------